 Alternative email address: email@example.com

-Telephone Health Centre: 01223 338664 (Answerphone only accessed during working hours, but if I am in clinic consultations there will be a delay in response)
+(The answerphone is only accessed during working hours and if I am in clinic consultations there will be a delay in response)

 The above map shows the location of first aid equipment, defibrillators, adrenaline auto Injectors (for anaphylaxis) and serious bleeding kits available in College.
 The College has identified key staff who have received first aid at work training and as such, should be able to give initial response to incidents when the above equipment may be required, a staff member may also offer advice on follow up care or seek further medical support depending on the preventing circumstances.